Wing Commander RN Bateson 39054 DFC RAF AVM Robert Norman Bateson CB DSO & Bar DFC 1912—1986

 Very satisfying but not quite yet the pinnacle of a long RAF career.
 That was still to come: in February 1963 he was made Senior Air Staff Officer, HQ Fighter Command, RAF Stanmore, capped with award of Companion of the Order of the Bath (CB) in January 1964.
 Lustrous days.
 He was to remain as SASO Fighter Command until July 1967.

-Air Vice-Marshal Robert Norman Bateson CB DSO & Bar DFC retired on 1 August 1967, after all but 31 years RAF service at home and abroad, in dark days and bright.
+Duty carried out Air Vice-Marshal Robert Norman Bateson CB DSO & Bar DFC retired on 1 August 1967, after all but 31 years RAF service at home and abroad, in dark days and bright.

 Despite his undoubted character, leadership, sheer ability and daring, the misfortune of war had exacted a heavy price for steadfast service: the death of so many of his 211s in action; of very many more in truly brutal captivity; the accidental death of his brother; and the unintended civilian deaths of the precision Mosquito strikes.
 The pipe was still present—if the grin was now less evident and the gaze sterner, his were eyes that had seen much.
 Men who had once served under his command held their high regard for him to the end.